GermanT5/wikipedia2corpus/README.md

-# Wikipedia 2 Corpus - this is work in progress
+# Wikipedia 2 Corpus
 Tools to extract and clean the Wikipedia texts to transform them into a text corpus for self-supervised NLP model training.

+he texts are split into sentences by using [SoMaJo](https://github.com/tsproisl/SoMaJo).
+Each line of the text corpus contains one single sentence.
+Between each Wikipedia article is a blank line.

 ## Download the Data